khsthomas/jersey-https-client/blog.md

 # A Jersey client supporting `https`

-When testing a rest service behind `https`, you must be able to create a client that support `https`.
+When testing a rest service behind `https`, you must be able to create a client that supports an encrypted connection.

-It would be nice if it was easy.
-When you know how to do it, it isn't too hard.

 The trick is to create a `javax.ws.rs.client.Client` and set the `sslContext` as well as the `hostnameVerifier()` properly.